 - Kidney diseases such as pyelonephritis or perinephric abscesses.

 - In children less than one month of age (neonates).

 Pregnancy and lactation

 - Nitrofurantoin is contraindicated in pregnant patients during pregnancy term (38-42 weeks), when the onset of labor is forthcoming and during labor and delivery

 - Nursing mothers – Trace amounts of Nitrofurantoin have been identified in human breast milk.
 You must always consult your doctor and make an informed decision based upon the fact that this drug can potentially cause serious adverse reactions in nursing neonates, taking into account the importance of the drug to the mother.

 - Dose reduction is needed in patients suffering from kidney and liver diseases.

-- Nitrofurantoin should not be used to treat viral infections like common cold, flu etc.
+- Nitrofurantoin should not be used to treat viral infections like a common cold, flu, etc.